TofigBakhshiyev/Task-manager-Api/Readme.md

 ### Task App
-I wrote this app in Node.js lesson
+With this app users can manage their tasks
 #### Requirments
 Create dev.env and test.env file and add MongoDB url, sendgridemail ApiKEy, JWT secret word and PORT number
 #### Run the app